nessunolabs/mye2-dist/README.md

 We are not associated to earth2 project, this is just an independant utility.

+This app doesn't ask and will never ask your Earth2 password!
+In order to work it's just needed the user unique identifier of the profile id (example: 0987ff84-898d-4950-b2aa-322c8b90365b).
+You can find it on your address bar after clicking profile: https://app.earth2.io/#profile/<YOURUID>.

+We suggest you to never give your Earth2 password to anyone.

 For every question and support please write to: nessunolabs@gmail.com

 Thanks